 Naloxone is not readily absorbed from Suboxone when taken as prescribed.
 It is in Suboxone predominantly as a deterrent to misuse, and will be absorbed if injected.
 Naloxone is a potent opioid antagonist that will cause withdrawal if taken by someone who has recently taken opioids.

 Your specialist at Meridian Advanced Psychiatry, MAP, determines if you're a good candidate for this treatment after your initial consultation.
 The FDA approves this medication for people who are:

 After your specialist at MAP has determined that you're a good candidate for Suboxone, your treatment plan is initiated.
 Administration of Suboxone occurs in three phases:

 The induction phase refers to the initiation of your Suboxone, which is conducted under medical guidance after you've gone 12-24 hours without opioids and you're in the early stages of withdrawal.

 You enter the stabilization phase after you've discontinued use of the opioid.
 Your Suboxone is adjusted as needed to help control cravings and withdrawal symptoms and prevent a relapse.

-Once you're doing well on a stable dose of Suboxone, you’re considered to be in the maintenance phase.
+Once you're doing well on a stable dose of Suboxone, subsequently, you enter the maintenance phase.
 You can continue to take Suboxone indefinitely and your specialist will work with you on a plan that aligns with your treatment goal.
 Evidence continues to grow showing that patients that spend more time in maintenance, often 1-2 years, do better long term than patients that stop Suboxone sooner.

-Opioid addiction is a medical condition that requires physician management with treatments such as Suboxone and behavioral therapy.
-To learn more about Suboxone and how it can help you, call Meridian Advanced Psychiatry today or request an appointment online.
+To learn more about Suboxone and how it can help you, call MAP today or request an appointment online.